 Square Dance Etiquette Promenaders Logo

 Like all other forms of dancing, Square Dancing is a team-building activity.
 It cannot be successful or fun unless a code of manners is applied.
 These rules help make the dances go smoothly.
 Taking a moment to familiarize yourself with these rules is a surefire way to ensure you and your fellow dancers have a great experience.
-The OPromenaders teaches, encourages, and uses these etiquette rules in our classes and dances.
+The Promenaders teaches, encourages, and uses these etiquette rules in our classes and dances.

 "Square Dancing is Friendship Set to Music"